Seamus O'Donovan: Involvement with Abwehr and Internment

 As "Agent V-Held", he visited Germany three times in 1939 on behalf of the IRA.

 On 28 February, he negotiated an arms and radio equipment delivery at the Abwehrstelle in Hamburg.
 On 26 April he concluded a new arms deal with the Abwehrstelle and established, with the help of a Breton, a secret courier connection to Ireland via France.
 On 23 August, O'Donovan received the last instructions for the event of war.

 On 9 February 1940, Abwehr II agent Ernst Weber-Drohl landed at Killala Bay, County Sligo aboard U-37.
 He was equipped with a 'Ufa' transmitter, cash, and instructions for O'Donovan (who by this time was the chief IRA contact for Abwehr I/II).
 The transmitter was lost upon landing, but when Weber-Drohl reached O'Donovan at Shankill, Killiney, County Dublin, he was able to deliver new transmission codes, $14,450 in cash, and a message from "Pfalzgraf Section" asking that the IRA concentrate its S-Plan attacks on military rather than civilian targets.

 O'Donovan became increasingly enamoured of Nazi ideology during this time, and visited Germany three times.

-In 1942, he wrote an article arguing that Ireland's future lay in an alliance with a victorious Germany and attacked Britain and the United States for being "centres of Freemasonry, international financial control and Jewry".
+In 1942, O'Donovan wrote an article arguing that Ireland's future lay in an alliance with a victorious Germany and attacked Britain and the United States for being "centres of Freemasonry, international financial control and Jewry".
 Long after the pact with the Germans fell apart, O'Donovan continued to express his sympathy for the Nazi regime.
 His son, Gerard O'Donovan, recalled that every Saturday night a visitor would come to the family home and send messages to Germany.

 In 1940, he was involved in setting up Córas na Poblachta, a short-lived fringe political party formed in 1941 by IRA members opposed to what they saw as "de Valera's collaboration with Britain".

 During The Emergency (Ireland) O'Donovan was interned under the Emergency Powers Act 1939 at Curragh Camp (between October 1941 and September 1943).